Manra: History

-Unlike some of the other Phoenix Islands, Manra contains definite evidence of prehistoric inhabitation, in the form of at least a dozen platforms and remains of enclosures in the northeast and northwest portions of the island.
+Unlike some of the other Phoenix Islands, Manra contains definite evidence of prehistoric habitation, in the form of at least a dozen platforms and remains of enclosures in the northeast and northwest portions of the island.
 K.P.
 Emory, ethnologist at Honolulu's Bishop Museum, estimated that two groups of people were present there, one from eastern Polynesia, the other from Micronesia.
 Wells and pits from these early inhabitants were also found.